Shortest path embeddings of graphs on surfaces: Introduction

 Recently, on one hand, Matou\v{s}ek, Sedgwick, Tancer, and U. Wagner~\cite{mstw-utsnc-13,mstw-e3sd-14}, working on decidability of embeddability of $2$-complexes into $\mathbb{R}^3$ and on the other hand, Geelen, Huynh, and Richter~\cite{ghr-epgm-13}, in a quest for explicit bounds for graph minors, were faced with a similar question and provided bounds for related problems.
 Joint crossing number type problems are dually equivalent to problems of finding a graph with a specific pattern within an embedded graph while bounding the multiplicity of the edges used.
 This is a fundamental concern of computational topology of surfaces where one is interested in finding objects with a fixed topology and minimal combinatorial complexity, e.g., short canonical systems of loops~\cite{lpvv-ccpso-01}, short pants decompositions~\cite{cl-opdsh-07} or short octagonal decompositions~\cite{ce-tnpcs-10}; see also~\cite{chm-dsidts-15}.

 Negami provided the upper bound $cr(h(G_1),G_2) \leq c g |E(G_1)|\cdot |E(G_2)|$, and despite subsequent discoveries~\cite{ab-tms-01,rs-tmlrs-05}, his conjecture is still open.
 In a paper that refines Negami's work~\cite{rs-tmlrs-05}, Richter and Salazar wrote \textit{``this [conjecture] seems eminently reasonable: why should two edges be forced to cross more than once?''}.
 The connection with our work is that if two graphs are embedded transversally by shortest path embeddings, then indeed no two edges cross more than once, since otherwise one of them could be shortcut.
-We note that prior to our work, Schaefer~\cite[paragraph on Geodesic crossing numbers]{s-gcnvs-13} had considered similar questions, mainly for drawing edges of a graph by geodesics.
-We provide the details below including answers to some of Schaefer's questions.
-We also note that our methods easily yield a new proof of Negami's theorem for orientable surfaces; see Corollary~\ref{c:negami}.
+In particular, a proof that every surface admits a universal shortest path metric would imply Negami's conjecture, actually even if we allowed to subdivide each edge of the embedded graph constantly many times.